Your Money: The Rules

 Know the difference between assets and liabilities.
 Acquire assets.

-The majority of people go through life without truly understanding the difference between assets and liabilities.
-The rich got where they are by purchasing assets.
-Low- and middle-class people got where they are (and stay there) by buying liabilities.
+Remember, always, that the rich got where they are by purchasing assets.
+Low- and middle-class people got where they are — and WILL stay there — by acquiring liabilities.